Why a Short Sale Addendum is Important to Home Buyers

 In fact, some of the verbiage in a short sale addendum may vary from state to state.
-Since I am most familiar with the California Association of REALTOR'S® short sale addendum, let me explain the pros and cons of that particular document.
-Including the one clause a buyer might want to question.
+Here we look at the California Association of REALTOR'S® short sale addendum and highlight the pros and cons of that particular document, including the one clause a buyer might want to question.

 Short Sale Addendum Section 1